jrconlin/pushgo/README.md

 * docker pull bbangert/pushgo:dev

-It's recommended that you create a config.ini as described above, and then volume mount it into the container.
-If you had your config as ``config/pushgo.ini`` then you could run:
+It's recommended that you create a config.toml as described above, and then volume mount it into the container.
+If you had your config as ``config/pushgo.toml`` then you could run:

-* docker run --rm -v `pwd`/config:/opt/config bbangert/pushgo:dev -config="/opt/config/push.ini"
+* docker run --rm -v `pwd`/config:/opt/config bbangert/pushgo:dev -config="/opt/config/pushgo.toml"